Chitra Ganesh, How to Assemble a Flying Car (detail), 2018, linocut on tan BFK Rives. Courtesy of the artist & Durham Press.

 It is late yet, mariner, to drift windworn,

-_awaiting wind. _ When my arms passed through
+awaiting wind.
+When my arms passed through

 her ribs, I was young.
 Once poised to the touch,